PacifistJACK/ResumeEvaluaterAI/README.md

 **ResumeAI** is an AI-powered resume evaluation web application that analyzes uploaded resumes and provides a score, strengths, weaknesses, and actionable recommendations to help users improve their chances of landing a job.

-⚠️ **Note:** This project is still under active development.
-Features, UI, and AI evaluation logic may change or improve over time.

 🔗 **Live Demo:** https://resume210.onrender.com/